-WebSocket is a web-based protocol designed to enable two-way communication between a client application and a remote host.
+WebSocket is a web-based protocol designed to enable a two-way interactive communication session between a client application and a remote host.
 It enables the two entities to send data back and forth if the initial handshake succeeds.
-WebSocket is the solution for applications that struggle to get real-time data feeds with less network latency and minimum data exchange.

 The Qt WebSockets module provides C++ and QML interfaces that enable Qt applications to act as a server that can process WebSocket requests, or a client that can consume data received from the server, or both.

-To import the QML types into your application, use the following import statement in your .qml file:
+QtWebSockets import.
+To use the types, add the following import statement to your .qml file:

 QT += websockets